top of page

-Tskaltubo - Georgia's Soviet Spa Town - October 2024
+Tskaltubo - Abandoned Soviet Spa Town in Georgia - October 2024

 This once was one of the largest spa towns in the Soviet Union, but when the USSR collapsed in 1991, its sanatoriums were abandoned.